INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Soul.

-One of the worst things that a millenial can do is force a *Wrong Ideal* on himself popularized by movies and active / passive marketting gimmiks.
-Finding an Ideal was very difficult for me until I personally read (I like reading Sanskrit literature ) Valmiki-Ramayana.
+**23rd July 2022:** One of the worst things that a millenial can do is force a *Wrong Ideal* on himself popularized by movies or active / passive marketting gimmiks.
+Finding an Ideal was very difficult for me until I personally read *Valmiki-Ramayana*.

-Naradha, the timeless sage's desciption of Ram is what one must call *An Ideal.*
+*Naradha*, the timeless sage's desciption of Ram is what one must call *An Ideal.*

 ![bloody-personal](assets/blogs/personal/bloody-personal.jpeg)